HilscherAutomation/netPI-netx-ethernet-lan/README.md

 Use a command such as `ip link set cifx0 up` to bring the interface up first, followed by a static ip address setting using `ip addr add 192.168.253.100/24 broadcast 192.168.253.255 dev cifx0` for example.
 After that the interface is ready to use.

+#### Driver, Firmware and Daemon

+There are three components necessary to get the `cifx0` Ethernet LAN interface up an running.

+##### Driver

+There is the netX driver in the repository's folder `driver` negotiating the communication between the Raspberry CPU and netX.
+The driver is installed using the command `dpkg -i netx-docker-pi-drv-x.x.x.deb` and comes preinstalled in the container.
+The driver communicates across the device `/dev/spidev0.0` with netX.

+##### Firmware

+There is the firmware for netX in the repository's folder `firmware` enabling the netX Ethernet LAN function.
+The firmware is installed using the command `dpkg -i netx-docker-pi-pns-eth-x.x.x.x.deb` and comes preinstalled in the container.
+Once an application (Daemon) is starting the driver, the driver checks whether or not netX is loaded with the appropriate firmware.
+If not the driver then loads the firmware automatically into netX and starts it.

+##### Daemon

+There is the Deamon in the repository's folder `driver` running as a background process and keeping the `cifx0` Ethernet LAN interface active started once.
+The Daemon is available as source code named `cifx0daemon.c` and comes precompiled in the container using the gcc compiler with the option `-pthread` since it uses thread child/parent forking.
+When the container is started the Daemon is automatically started by the start script `entrypoint.sh`.
+You can see the Daemon active on the system using the `ps -e` command as `cifx0daemon` process.

 #### Tags

 * **hilscher/netPI-netx-ethernet-lan:latest** - non-versioned latest development output of the master branch.
 Can run on any netPI RTE 3 system software version.